How to use Multi Site with rewrite rules

 Multi Site allows you to combine multiple websites under a single domain using rewrite rules.
 Manage rewrites directly in Framer instead of setting up a custom reverse proxy like using Cloudflare or Vercel.

-Rewrites display content from different Framer sites or external sources while keeping the original URL visible in the browser, letting you host multiple sites under a single domain.
-(Redirects, in contrast, change the URL in the browser.)
+Muti Site rewrites display content from different Framer sites or external sources while keeping the original URL visible in the browser, letting you host multiple sites under a single domain.
+Redirects, in contrast, change the URL in the browser.

 For example:

-• Your blog (a separate Framer project) can appear at designer.com/blog
+• Your blog (a separate Framer project) can appear at example.com/blog

-• Your documentation (hosted externally) can appear at designer.com/docs
+• Your documentation (hosted externally) can appear at example.com/docs

 All of this happens seamlessly, and visitors see a single, unified domain.